wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 Convolutional neural network (CNN) is a type of neural network architecture that is typically used for image recognition as the 2-D convolutional filters are able to detect edges of images and use that to generalise images.
 However, in the case of sequence data, we can use a 1-D convolutional filters in order to extract high-level features.

-Long-short Term Memory (LSTM) is a kind of recurrent neural network that uses a special kind of cells that is able to memorize information by having gateways that passes through different cells.
+Long-short Term Memory (LSTM) is a kind of recurrent neural network that uses a special kind of cell that is able to memorise information by having gateways that pass through different cells.
 This is critical for long sequence data as a simple Recurrent Neural Network without any special cells like LSTM or GRU suffers from the vanishing gradient problem.

 ## Implementation

 The following sections will be focusing on implementation using Python.

 ### Dataset

-The data set in the following example will be based on Sunspots dataset which is available at [Kaggle](https://www.kaggle.com/robervalt/sunspots).
+The data set in the following example will be based on Sunspots dataset which is available at Kaggle by clicking [here](https://www.kaggle.com/robervalt/sunspots).
 Sunspots are temporary phenomena on the Sun's photosphere that appear as spots darker than the surrounding areas.
 They are regions of reduced surface temperature caused by concentrations of magnetic field flux that inhibit convection.
 Sunspots usually appear in pairs of opposite magnetic polarity.
 Their number varies according to the approximately 11-year solar cycle.

 ### Import libraries